ivanhuay/node-facts/Readme.md

   * Mongoose:
     * [Find vs FindOne](#find-vs-findone)

-## Starting with javascript
+## Basic Concepts

-### Basic type conversion
+### Type conversion
-The type conversion at first time is quite fun but there are some things you should keep in mind especially when you need to validate empty parameters.
+On javascript the type conversion could be confusing when you are starting, but there are some things you should keep in mind especially when you need to validate empty parameters.

 When you make a simple comparison like the following you are forcing types to convert.

 ```javascript
 null != false //true
 undefined != null //false